20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## Numerical Accuracy

 As a sidebar, while these are the straightforward derivatives, they can suffer from numerical accuracy problems.
-[Herbie](https://herbie.uwplse.org/) is a tremendously cool tool that can be used to automatically produce more accurate results.
+[Herbie](https://herbie.uwplse.org/) is a tremendously cool tool that can be used to automatically produce more accurate results that I use all the time, and people should be more aware of it.
 Here are some notable ones:

 | Operation | Result |
 |  (a + bε) / (c + dε) |  a/c + (b - a \* d / c) / c ε |
 |  (a + bε)^(c + dε)  |  a^c + ((a^(c-1))  cb  + (a^(c-1)) a log(a) d) ε |
 | atan2(a + bε, c + dε) | ((bc - ad) / hypot(c, a)) / hypot(c, a) |

-Note that these expressions should be implemented exactly as writtenp
+Note that these expressions should be implemented exactly as written

 # Its code time